ivop/pokeysynth/README.md

 * Using the mouse wheel in the instrument number field will scroll through all the available instruments.
 * There are several ```Clear``` buttons.
 Each corresponds to the section to which it is closest, i.e. clear the envelope and distortion settings, clear the note table, or clear the miscellaneous settings.
 At the top right of the instrument editor there's a ```Clear Instrument``` button that clears them all at the same time.
 * If you want a more in-depth description of how Pokey works internally and understand why PokeySynth has certain limitations, I recommend reading the Pokey section of the [Altirra Hardware Reference Manual](https://www.virtualdub.org/downloads/Altirra%20Hardware%20Reference%20Manual.pdf).
+* At first, it might seem difficult to mix several instruments on a single Pokey channel, having to constantly insert Program Change MIDI events to switch to a different instrument, but it does not have to be that tedious.
+You can add a second MIDI DAW track that is connected to the same MIDI channel as your melody track, and is run through a Note to Program Change MIDI filter (for example [Note2PC](https://github.com/x42/midifilter.lv2)) before it gets routed to the PokeySynth plugin.
+So both DAW tracks output to the same MIDI channel, and eventually the same Pokey channel.
+One track sends notes, the other track sends program change events, but with the ease of use of just painting the PC events in your piano roll, instead of manually editing true PC events.

+#### Supported MIDI Events

+##### Channel Voice Messages

+* Note On, channel (0-15), note number (0-127) and velocity (0-127, controls the volume)
+* Note Off, channel (0-15), note number (0-127)
+* PitchBend, channel (0-15), amount (-8192 to 8192)
+* Program Change, channel (0-15), program number (0 to 127)

+##### Control Change Messages

+* CC1 Modulation Wheel, amount (0-127)
+* CC7 Channel Volume, level (0-127)
+* CC14 Undefined, value (0-63 stop SAP-R recording, 64-127 start SAP-R recording)

+##### Channel Mode Messages

+* CC120 All Sound Off
+* CC121 Reset All Controllers